-Most of us are au fait with the scam calls from Microsoft and emails from Nigerian royalty offering to pay billions into your bank accounts but the scammers are getting more and more smart and their trickery is constantly evolving to exploit weaknesses as new tech comes online.
+Most of us are au fait with the scam calls from Microsoft and emails from Nigerian royalty offering to pay billions into your bank accounts, all they need to gather from you is your bank account number and some other pieces of personal or financial information.
+But the scammers are getting smarter and smarter, and their trickery is constantly evolving to exploit weaknesses as new tech comes online.
 The golden rule is to never reveal personal information to unverified sources either online or over the phone.
 Banks and financial organisations won’t ask for this information.
-If someone is pressuring you into revealing information, this should be a red flag to make further enquiries via trusted channels.
+If someone is pressuring you into revealing personal or financial details, theft may be a plausible intent and it would be wise to make further enquiries via trusted channels.

-If you’re getting rid of obsolete tech such as old computers, hard drives and other digital storage devices, make sure you erase all personal information first.
+If you’re getting rid of obsolete techs such as old computers, hard drives and other digital storage devices, make sure you erase all personal information, financial records, and details about any existing accounts first.
 Tools such as File Shredder can help ensure that data is irretrievably obliterated.

-When you move house, arranging to have your mail forwarded for at least six months after your move will ensure that important correspondence doesn’t fall into the wrong hands.
-It will also flag up any organisations or companies you have forgotten to inform of your change of address and ensure that you get all your admin in order.
+When you move house, arranging to have your mail, including utility bills, forwarded for at least six months after your move will ensure that important correspondence doesn’t fall into the wrong hands.
+It will also flag up any organisations or companies, such as credit card companies, you have forgotten to inform of your change of address and ensure that you get all your admin in order.

 All these steps are inexpensive and relatively quick to do but will go a long way to securing your personal data and ensuring that you don’t fall victim to fraud.